tanyagupta/review-writer/README.md

 ```[({'contains(the)': True, 'contains(hotel)': True, 'contains(was)': True, 'contains(terrible)': True}, 'Conclusion')] ```
 * Construct the training and testing data by applying the feature extractor to each review text

-### Data descriptions
+### Data description

 The data at the first level is a Dictionary with two keys, reviews, and HotelInfo.

-The value of reviews is an array of reviews.
-Each array element is a dictionary.
-Keys are Ratings, AuthorLocation, Title, Author, ReviewID, Content and Date.
+The value of the key reviews is an array of reviews where each array element is a dictionary.
+Each dictionary has keys Ratings, AuthorLocation, Title, Author, ReviewID, Content and Date.

 The Ratings key has a dictionary as a value.
 The dictionary contains service, cleanliness, Overall, Value, Sleep Quality, Rooms and Location.
+The other keys have string values.

-There are 12,774 hotels in this data.
+There are 12,774 hotels in this data set.

+#### Sample data
 ```
 {
    "Reviews":[